-Published online first in The Lancet yesterday were the results of a major study that will turn diabetes management on its head.
+Published online first in The Lancet were the results of a major study that will turn diabetes management on its head.
 We have known for many years that type 2 diabetes occurs more and more commonly the more obese people become.

 Nearly half of the treatment group reversed their diabetes, so that by the usual diagnostic measures, they no longer had the disease.
-Only 4% of the usual treatment group reversed their disease.
+Only four percent of the usual treatment group reversed their disease.
 The researchers commented that losing weight through diet and lifestyle should be the focus of treatment, not as current diabetes guidelines recommend, using drugs.

 The parallels with MS are very clear.
 Although the research base is not as strong with MS, the best available evidence to date suggests that diet and lifestyle have a key role in MS in preventing disease progression.
 Many people on the OMS Recovery Program have indeed reported reversal of their condition.